one-chain-labs/onechain/crates/sui-framework/docs/one-system/staking_pool.md

 <code>sui_balance: <a href="../move-stdlib/u64.md#0x1_u64">u64</a></code>
 </dt>
 <dd>
- The total number of SUI tokens in this pool, including the SUI in the rewards_pool, as well as in all the principal in the <code><a href="staking_pool.md#0x3_staking_pool_StakedOct">StakedOct</a></code> object, updated at epoch boundaries.
+ The total number of OCT tokens in this pool, including the OCT in the rewards_pool, as well as in all the principal in the <code><a href="staking_pool.md#0x3_staking_pool_StakedOct">StakedOct</a></code> object, updated at epoch boundaries.
 </dd>
 <dt>